openvinotoolkit/training_extensions/docs/source/guide/tutorials/base/how_to_train/action_classification.rst

   For information on deploying  the trained model, please refer to the :doc:`../deploy` documentation.

-  For information how to run the demo and visualize results, refer to: :doc:`../demo` documentation.

 The process has been tested on the following configuration.

 - Ubuntu 20.04